 - Already a household member or expected to be one

 As long as there is at least one child under 18 living in the household, familial status protections apply.
 So, if you're currently covered under the FHA, you'll enjoy this protection until the youngest child in your household turns 18.
-That means that simply living with your children doesn't get you familial status protection.
 If the children living with you are 18 or over, they are considered adults and your household wouldn't qualify as a family with children.